Addressing Malnutrition in Patients With Diabetes

 The following dietary changes can help in treating malnutrition:

-• To eat well, even with diabetes, is to consume proper three meals in a day.
+• To eat well, even with diabetes, one must consume three meals a day.

-• Including starchy carbohydrate foods into the diet.
+• Including starchy carbohydrate foods in the diet.

 • Cutting down the fat intake, particularly saturated fats.